manoliapinar/manoliapinar/README.md

 |    Qlik      |   Power BI   |   Tableau    |
 |--------------|--------------|--------------|

-I am currently learning to perfect my skills in analysis and application design using BI to
+I am currently learning to perfect my skills in analysis and application design using BI tools.

 ## Most Used Languages